 With a rich history in colonial settlement and the Revolutionary war, the County is home to 22 historic patterned brick houses.
 The County also has strong connections to the history of the Underground Railroad and the abolition of slavery, and features a historic trail highlighting these sites.
 Given the County's rural nature, many local family-owned farms trace their lineage back to colonial settlement farming.
 In recent years, the County has seen growth in the agritourism sector with the development of new farm markets, and an increase in organic farming and CSA offerings.
 Cowtown Rodeo and Farm Market also draw a considerable amount of activity and entertainment.
-The County has also welcomed the revival of a short line railroad by SMS Rail Company, that will run passenger excursion cars beginning in late 2022.
-These cars will run from Swedesboro (along the southwest border) into Woodstown and Salem City.
-SMS Rail Line will also be opening rail bikes for a 6 mile trail crossing Oldman's Creek Trestle and Memorial Lake in Woodstown.
+The County has also welcomed the revival of a short line railroad by SMS Rail Lines.
+Woodstown Central Railroad, a division of SMS Rail Lines, began running passenger excursion cars in late 2022.
+These cars run from Swedesboro (along the southwest border) into Woodstown and Salem City.